 No. We only accept students studying instruments for which we employ faculty members who teach that instrument.
 Currently that means acceptable instruments are all woodwind and brass instruments, percussion, piano, guitar, and voice.

 Examples of instruments we do not accept are harp, string instruments (violin, viola, cello, bass), banjo, organ, and electric keyboard.

 No. We only offer a BA or BS in Music at this time.
 There is demand for the BS in Music Education in the online format, and the department is currently investigating the feasibility of offering this degree.

-for details.
+Yes, we offer an online Certificate in Piano Pedagogy and one in Composition.
+Please see the Online Music Website for details.
 If you are interested in a COC, you need to apply to VCSU – be clear that you are seeking a COC rather than a degree and let Enrollment Services know which one(s).

 If you already have a BA, you can get the BS in Music online here and visa-versa.
 No student can get a second BA or a second BS with this program.

 If a student has fulfilled the General Education requirements for a completed degree from a regionally accredited institution, s/he will not need to redo any General Education courses at VCSU.
 VCSU will accept the student’s complete General Education block.

 If the student did not complete a degree but has a number of General Education credits on his/her transcripts, the credits will be considered for transfer on a course-by-course basis and the student will be notified on his/her transcript audit about which have transferred successfully to VCSU.
-What is a transcript audit?

 The transcript audit is a document created by our Registrar’s Office once the student sends official copies from all of his/her transcripts to that office.
 The transcript audit shows all of the credits that VCSU accepts for transfer plus all of the requirements needed to complete the degree.
 Students can look at this document and see what courses are left to take in order to complete the online degree.
-What do I need to do to apply for the online music degree?

 The most important thing to do is to read the complete Online Student Handbook located at: onlinemusic.vcsu.edu